-System Foundation
+System foundation

-Within the system foundation domain, an analysis of district data revealed three key drivers of RI performance: stakeholder commitment, resources for implementation, and management systems.
-The pathway to performance that starts with stakeholder commitment and ends in increased coverage travels through processes such as budgeting, resource mobilization, and the focused mobilization of other actors such as development partners, the local government, and communities.
-National commitment to health programming and donor support underpinned many elements within this first domain represented by resource allocation to RI and political support.
+Within the system foundation domain, an analysis of district data revealed three key drivers of RI performance: strategic approach, resources for implementation, and management systems.
+The pathway to performance starts with well-defined strategies and travels through processes, such as budgeting, resource mobilization, and the mobilization of actors such as development partners, the local government, and communities to form the basis for coverage improvement.
+National commitment to health programming and donor support underpinned many elements of this first domain.
 The three improving districts also attribute their success in RI to district and provincial leaders' prioritization of immunization services.